edespino/cloudberry-site/docs/sql-stmts/create-table.md

 ### Column check constraints

 **Column Check Constraints** — The SQL standard states that `CHECK` column constraints may only refer to the column they apply to; only `CHECK` table constraints may refer to multiple columns.
-Cloudberry Database does not enforce this restriction; it treats column and table check constraints alike.
+Apache Cloudberry does not enforce this restriction; it treats column and table check constraints alike.

-**Exclude Constraint** — The `EXCLUDE` constraint type is a Cloudberry Database extension.
+**Exclude Constraint** — The `EXCLUDE` constraint type is a Apache Cloudberry extension.

-**NULL Constraint** — The `NULL` constraint is a Cloudberry Database extension to the SQL standard that is included for compatibility with some other database systems (and for symmetry with the `NOT NULL` constraint).
+**NULL Constraint** — The `NULL` constraint is a Apache Cloudberry extension to the SQL standard that is included for compatibility with some other database systems (and for symmetry with the `NOT NULL` constraint).
 Since it is the default for any column, its presence is not required.

 ### Constraint naming

 The SQL standard states that table and domain constraints must have names that are unique across the schema containing the table or domain.
-Cloudberry Database is laxer: it only requires constraint names to be unique across the constraints attached to a particular table or domain.
+Apache Cloudberry is laxer: it only requires constraint names to be unique across the constraints attached to a particular table or domain.
 However, this extra freedom does not exist for index-based constraints (`UNIQUE`, `PRIMARY KEY`, and `EXCLUDE` constraints), because the associated index is named the same as the constraint, and index names must be unique across all relations within the same schema.

-Cloudberry Database does not currently record names for `NOT NULL` constraints at all, so they are not subject to the uniqueness restriction.
+Apache Cloudberry does not currently record names for `NOT NULL` constraints at all, so they are not subject to the uniqueness restriction.

 ### Inheritance

-Multiple inheritance via the `INHERITS` clause is a Cloudberry Database language extension.
+Multiple inheritance via the `INHERITS` clause is a Apache Cloudberry language extension.
 SQL:1999 and later define single inheritance using a different syntax and different semantics.
-SQL:1999-style inheritance is not yet supported by Cloudberry Database.
+SQL:1999-style inheritance is not yet supported by Apache Cloudberry.

 ### Zero-column tables

-Cloudberry Database allows a table of no columns to be created (for example, `CREATE TABLE foo();`).
+Apache Cloudberry allows a table of no columns to be created (for example, `CREATE TABLE foo();`).
 This is an extension from the SQL standard, which does not allow zero-column tables.
-Because zero-column tables are not in themselves very useful, disallowing them creates odd special cases for `ALTER TABLE DROP COLUMN`, so Cloudberry Database ignores this spec restriction.
+Because zero-column tables are not in themselves very useful, disallowing them creates odd special cases for `ALTER TABLE DROP COLUMN`, so Apache Cloudberry ignores this spec restriction.

 ### Multiple identity columns

-Cloudberry Database allows a table to have more than one identity column.
+Apache Cloudberry allows a table to have more than one identity column.
 The standard specifies that a table can have at most one identity column.
-Cloudberry Database relaxes this restriction to provide more flexibility for schema changes or migrations.
+Apache Cloudberry relaxes this restriction to provide more flexibility for schema changes or migrations.
 Note that the `INSERT` command supports only one override clause that applies to the entire statement, so having multiple identity columns with different behaviors is not well supported.

 ### Generated columns